infecsean/Obsidian-Cloud/School Notes/Life/Game Dev/Projects/CAS/Storyline V2.md

 	- the best way is to always stay happy and dont show sadness and anger
 	- and the school wants the best and provides the best
 		- and therefore dont allow students to be sad or angry
+- lynks disease
+- Different emotions have different effects on visual elements, outlined with neon shader with emotional colors

 When school and mind convulge:
 - Like the arcane jinx mental breakdown scenes